coalescentdivide/openai-turbo-discord/README.md

 ###### 5. Enable "Message Content Intent" under "Privileged Gateway Intents".
 ###### 6. Go to the OAuth2 tab and select URL generator.
 Under Scopes check `bot`, then in the permissions check `Send Messages` and `Embed Links`.
 Use the generated URL to invite the bot to your server.
 (Designed to run on a single server)

-### 4. Create or login to your OpenAI account and generate an API key at https://beta.openai.com/account/api-keys
+### 3. Create or login to your OpenAI account and generate an API key at https://beta.openai.com/account/api-keys

-### 5. Edit .env file and add your Discord bot token, OpenAI API key, and at least one channel for it to work in.
+### 4. Copy the `.env.example` file and rename it to `.env`.
+Open the .env file like a text file and add your Discord bot token, OpenAI API key, and at least one channel for it to work in.

 ###### You can find the IDs for Channels and Users by turning on Developer Mode in Discord (Settings > Appearance > Advanced) and right-clicking on the channel and selecting 'copy ID'.

 ### 6. Open a terminal window in the folder containing the downloaded files, and type `run.bat`.
-(You may have to type `./run.bat` due to powershell permissions).
+(You may have to type `.\run.bat` if using powershell).
 To shut down press `Ctrl + c`.